 He has 18 years of international experience working in development and public health, including management and coordination roles in national and international organisations.
 These include, in addition to the above: working for WHO on the Impact of HIV/AIDS on older persons (1999-2003, based in Geneva), coordinator in WHO AFRO’s Regional Malaria technical support team (2003-2007, based in Zimbabwe); portfolio manager for South Africa and Namibia (2007-2009, based in Geneva) at the Global Fund; West and Central Africa Malaria Advisor (2009-2010, based in Dakar) at UNICEF.
 He also has high-level advocacy experience with the African Leaders Malaria Alliance Secretariat (2010-2012).
 In 2015 he served as the Technical Advisor to the Incident Commander and Coordinator of the Ghana Public Health Emergency Operations Center.

 Robert holds a Master’s degree in Development Studies from the University of Sussex, and undertook certificate courses in epidemiology and bio-statistics at the Johns Hopkins Bloomberg School of Public Health.

-Ms Lucy Nyirenda joined the African Risk Capacity in June 2012 and is currently the Head of Government Services.
+Ms Lucy Nyirenda joined the African Risk Capacity in June 2012 and is currently the Head of Government Services for East and Southern Africa.
 In this capacity, she is responsible for daily operations of the Agency and for managing the in-country processes for several ARC member states.